 CSPG 24 - Appropriate Certification in Charter Schools in Pennsylvania

-- Appropriate certification required to qualify an individual for assignment is determined through a position description and course content that lists specific duties to be performed/fulfilled.
-(See CSPG 1)
+Appropriate certification required to qualify an individual for assignment is determined through a position description and course content that lists specific duties to be performed/fulfilled.
+(CSPG 1).

-- A PIL induction program is required for conversion to an Administrative II certificate for any Administrative I certificate issued on or after January 1, 2008 or for those who received an Administrative certificate prior to January 1, 2008 and whose initial public or charter school service in the position of principal, vice or assistant principal occurred on or after January 1, 2008.
+A PA Inspired Leadership (PIL) induction program is required for conversion to an Administrative II certificate for any Administrative I certificate issued on or after January 1, 2008 or for those whose initial public or charter school service in the position of principal, vice principal or assistant principal occurred on or after January 1, 2008.

 - For further clarification of the PIL requirements, refer to: